How Do Gas Pumps “Know” When Your Car’s Tank Is Full?

-If you tend to fill your car’s gas tank until it’s full, rather than paying for a specific amount of gas, you’re very familiar with the thud that the pump makes when it shuts off.
+If you tend to fill your car’s gas tank until it’s full, rather than paying for a specific amount of gas, you’re very familiar with the thud that the gas pump makes when it shuts off.
 Once you hear that, you know your tank is full, and you can stop filling up.

 But how does that work?
-How does the pump “know” the tank is full?
+How does the gas pump “know” the tank is full?
 If anything, you’d think it would be a gauge on your car, not the unattached pump, that would fill you in (pun not intended).

 Well, it has to do with the way the gas pump works.
 When you fill your tank with gas, you’re replacing the air that’s in there.
 “The more gas goes in, the more air must come out,” explains Jake McKenzie, Content Manager at Auto Accessories Garage.
 “It comes out through a small pipe located just inside the gas nozzle.”
-(Don’t miss these ways to get better gas mileage—and pay less at the pumps!)

 And pressure has built up in the tank; that pressure is released as the air escapes.
 McKenzie compares it to holding your thumb over a garden hose: “Blocking part of the hose [increases] the pressure of the water inside, [causing] the water leaving to spray out at an even greater velocity.”
 When you start to pump gas, the pipe, which has been “blocked” like the hose, releases the air quickly.
 “This expelled air brings with it a pressure that’s strong enough to hold the valve in the open position,” McKenzie says.